#LaissezLesBonsTempsRouler Mardi Gras In New Orleans Is All About The Food

 — Holly Clegg (@hollyclegg) February 28, 2017

-Bravotv suggests its four favorite foods for Mardi Gras New Orleans or Fat Tuesday at home.
+Bravo TV suggests its four favorite foods for Mardi Gras New Orleans or Fat Tuesday at home.
 Bravo explains that Mardi Gras is the perfect day to let loose.

-“Mardi Gras is French for “Fat Tuesday,”also known as Shrove Tuesday, a day in the Catholic religion when you’re meant to indulge yourself (hence the “fat” portion of the name) before fasting for the next 40 days during Lent.
-So it’s actually OK to eat, drink, and go wild for a night.
+“Mardi Gras is French for ‘Fat Tuesday,’ also known as Shrove Tuesday, a day in the Catholic religion when you’re meant to indulge yourself (hence the ‘fat’ portion of the name) before fasting for the next 40 days during Lent.
+So it’s actually OK to eat, drink, and go wild for a night.”

 RELATED REPORTS BY INQUISITR